What are Carbs?

 You may also have heard of something called the “Glycemic Index” with relation to carbohydrates.
 This is a list of foods that have been ranked from high to low according to how fast the food turns into glucose and gets into your bloodstream, and thus affects your insulin levels.
 So-called "high glycemic" foods such as pure sugar, white flour, sweet fruits, starchy vegetables, etc. are at, or near, the top of the index and are the real no-nos of the low-carb diets.

-This is where the confusion comes in.
+This is where the confusion about what are carbs comes in.

 Because carbs have gotten such a bad reputation in recent years, you may not understand that many carbohydrate foods are actually good for you.
 More than that, you need carbohydrate foods in order to have energy and to get all of the vitamins, minerals and fiber that your body needs to be healthy and feel good.
 You will also find that most of the protective substances—the phytonutrients—are found in carbohydrate foods.